fedarko/strainFlye/CONTRIBUTING.md

 pip install -e .[dev]
 ```

-If you want to work on `strainFlye smooth assemble` then you will also need to
+If you want to work on `strainFlye smooth assemble` then you may also want to
 install [LJA](https://github.com/AntonBankevich/LJA), as discussed in the
 strainFlye README.
+(That said, as of writing strainFlye's tests do not rely on
+LJA being installed, so this step is optional.)

 ## Development commands